sinanmohd/sds/README.md

 as the first argument it'll print the scraped torrent link to stdout otherwise it will pass the link to pirowatch

+## menu_run
+this scripts does the same job as the dmenu_run script, they why use it? dmenu_run depends on stest, they will not be available if you're not running xorg and don't have dmenu installed. menu_run only uses built in sh commands but if the cache is not prepared dmenu_run will run about 1.16 +- 0.04 faster than the mentioned script, if it is then menu_run will run 2.54 +- 0.26 faster than dmenu_run, which will be the most likely situation . though the scale of the gains are very small the main goal of the script is to get rid of dependence on stest and dmenu

 ## vpn
 dmenu wrapper for wireguard, has an optional dependency on wip. you can pass wireguard config name as the first argument otherwise it will use the default